shraddhakaushik/Stickies/README.md

 - As a user, I want to be able to change the size of my font
 - As a user, I want to be able to italicize or bold my sticky note
 - As a user, I want to be able to save a note temporarily
+- As a user, I want my main saved menu to update alongside the individual note's saved menu

 *GOALS*:
 - As a user, I want to be able to create my own typing shortcuts